TonioGela/marp/README.md

 # TonioGela's Marp Slides Template

-Slides template to use with [marp-cli], a handy Markdown to Slides tool
+Slides template and them to be used with [marp-cli], a handy "Markdown to slides" tool that features a presenter's view.

+This theme reflects the one built for [my blog](https://toniogela.dev).

 ![example](./images/example.png)